Alternative DSM-5 model for personality disorders: Inclusion of specific personality disorders

-The AMPD has received criticism for the decision not to include four of the distinct diagnostic categories found in the standard model, which was not supported by a broad consensus of professionals at the time.
+The AMPD has received criticism for not including four of the distinct diagnostic categories found in the standard model, which lacked broad professional consensus when the AMPD was created.
 Thus, an online survey was conducted among members of the Association for Research on Personality Disorders and the International Society for the Study of Personality Disorders to assess perceptions of the utility and validity of the DSM-IV-TR personality disorder categories, which are the same as the categories found in the DSM-5 standard model.
 The results indicated that most respondents regarded all personality disorders, particularly antisocial and borderline personality disorders, as valid.
-The only diagnosis regarding the inclusion of which the majority of respondents were not clearly supportive, was histrionic personality disorder.
+The only diagnosis regarding the inclusion of which the majority of respondents were not clearly supportive was histrionic personality disorder.
 Likewise, most participants opposed the removal of any personality disorder from the classification system, with no disorder receiving majority support for deletion.

 A study conducted among a sample of outpatients as well as non-patients deemed high-risk showed that slightly more than a fifth of people who met criterion A for personality disorder fit a specific personality disorder well, meaning that a great majority of people who are eligible for a diagnosis of personality disorder have a clinical picture better captured by PD-TS, unless diagnosed with several specific personality disorders and/or specifiers to those disorders, in case the criteria for at least one specific PD are met.

 Both the categorical standard model and, to a lesser extent, the specific PD diagnoses in the AMPD share the weakness of being polythetic in nature; a diagnostic category may require only a subset of the total amount of criteria to be fulfilled in order for a diagnosis to be made.
 For example, the standard model requires that five out of nine criteria be met for a borderline personality disorder diagnosis, which means that two individuals diagnosed with it could exhibit substantially different symptom profiles, with only one overlapping criterion and 256 possible combinations of criteria met.
 The aforementioned problem is ameliorated by the introduction of the PD-TS diagnosis, which is specific with regard to the traits present in a subject.

 Lee Anna Clark and colleagues have presented “strong evidence that the AMPD yields the same overall prevalence of PD as the current model and, further, identifies largely the same overall population.
 It also … provides more complete, individualized characterizations of persons with PD”.
 In a review article, she argues that these findings provide compelling arguments for simplifying the AMPD by eliminating the specific PDs.